aer0usa/aer0usa.github.io/nmc200questions.md

 a.
 Explain what is meant by “the fullness of the Gentiles” (Romans 11:25)

-The “fullness of the Gentiles” means the Gentiles completing *their own ministry*.
+The “fullness of the Gentiles” means the Gentiles completing *their own ministry.*
 Gentiles’ fullness is their faithfulness to enter a *ministry of service* to Israel.

 b.
 Explain how it relates to faithfulness